-Report: More than 16,000 Iraqis killed by violence in 2016
+Report: more than 16,000 civilians killed in Iraq in 2016

-IRBIL, Iraq (AP) — Violence and military operations claimed the lives of more than 16,000 civilians in Iraq last year, a research group that tracks civilian deaths in Iraq said Thursday, making it one of the deadliest years for war-weary Iraqis since the 2003 U.S.-led invasion.
+BAGHDAD (AP) — Violence and military operations claimed the lives of more than 16,000 civilians in Iraq last year, a research group said Thursday, making it one of the deadliest years for war-weary Iraqis since the 2003 U.S.-led invasion.

-In its annual report, the London-based Iraqi Body Count reported that 16,361 civilian Iraqis died in 2016, with the northern province of Nineveh the worst hit at 7,431 people killed.
-The Iraqi capital, Baghdad, was next with 3,714 civilians killed, the research showed.
+In its annual report, the London-based Iraq Body Count reported that 16,361 Iraqi civilians died in 2016.
+The northern province of Nineveh was the worst hit, with 7,431 people killed.
+The capital, Baghdad, was next with 3,714 civilians killed, the research showed.

-Nineveh’s capital Mosul and surrounding areas fell into the hands of the Islamic State group in mid-2014 during an onslaught that ended with the seizure of territory in northern and western Iraq.
-Iraqi troops have since dislodged IS militants from major areas in a massive military operation that started in mid-October.
+Ninevah’s capital, Mosul, fell to the Islamic State group in mid-2014 along with much of northern and western Iraq.
+Iraqi troops have since dislodged IS militants from major areas in a massive operation that started in mid-October.

+Iraqi forces advancing from the north and east converged in Mosul on Thursday.
+The U.S. special envoy to the anti-IS coalition, Brett McGurk, called the advance a “milestone” in a statement posted on Twitter.
+Brig.
+Gen. Haider Fadhil of Iraq’s special forces confirmed the advance.

 Most Read Stories